 In Autumn 2, we will then start our ‘Animals Including Humans study.
 To start with, we will learn about the importance of nutrition.
 Then we will start looking at the purpose and function of the skeletal and muscular systems.
 Here, we will identify and group animals based on their movements and explore ideas about what would happen if humans didn’t have skeletons.
 To finish with, the children will look at the differing nutritional requirements between themselves and another animal.

 During the spring term we will continue our learning of Julia Donaldson however we will turn our attention towards non-fictional writing when we write our non-chronological reports.
 After that, we will be using our knowledge from our topic lessons to write non-chronological reports about Spanish football teams.
-Towards the end of the first spring term, we will finish off with some springtime acrostic poems.
-Then, in the second half term we will have a large block of learning all linked around ‘Fungus the Bogeyman’ .
-We will use this famous Raymond Briggs text to write some informative newspaper reports.
+Then, in the second half term we will have a large block of learning all linked around ‘The True Story of the Three Little Pigs’.
+We will use this famous fractured story to write some informative newspaper reports.
 We will then finish the spring term by writing a newspaper report all about ‘La Tomatina’, the Spanish tomato throwing festival.

 During the Spring term we will carry on with our multiplication and division block of learning but will then introduce some new concepts.

 For the rest of the Spring term we will be: